Generic Name: Methadone hydrochloride

-Methadone hydrochloride tablets contain Methadone which is a controlled substance.
+Methadone hydrochloride tablets, USP contains Methadone which is a controlled substance.
 Like fentanyl, morphine, oxycodone, hydromorphone, and oxymorphone, Methadone is controlled under Schedule II of the Federal Controlled Substances Act.
-Methadone hydrochloride tablets may be targeted for theft and diversion by criminals [see Warnings and Precautions (5.1)].
+Methadone hydrochloride tablets, USP may be targeted for theft and diversion by criminals [see Warnings and Precautions (5.1)].

 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (Medication Guide)

 Addiction, Abuse, and Misuse